citp/privacy-policy-historical/w/we/wea/weatheronline.co.uk.md

 We may use information about you in the following ways:

   * Registration details and customer information will be used to administer your account, to keep a record of which services you have subscribed to and to deliver the services you have requested.
-  * To ensure that content from our site is presented in the most effective manner.
+  * To ensure that content from our online services is presented in the most effective manner.
   * To carry out our obligations and enforce our rights arising from any contracts entered into between you and us.
-  * We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about visitors to our site.
-For example, we may provide our advertisers with an anonymous summary of the demographics of visitors to our site or with statistics relating to site usage.
+  * We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about visitors to our online services.
+For example, we may provide our advertisers with an anonymous summary of the demographics of visitors to our online services or with statistics relating to online services usage.